Best daily deals

 The Apple AirPods Pro (2nd generation) case is open and contains the earbuds next to an iPhone 12 mini, which prompts the user to update to iOS 16.

-Lily Katz / SoundGuys
+Lil Katz / SoundGuys

-The latest version ofiOS to get the most out of your new AirPods Pro.
+The latest version of iOS to get the most out of your new AirPods Pro.

 When battery cells are so small, any amount of off-time will make a positive impact.
 By maximizing the time the earbuds aren’t playing music, you can see a small but noticeable improvement in battery life.
 With an Android device, these automatic shutoffs don’t exist, and that means more juice getting used over time.

-Reduced features means worse value
+Reduced features mean worse value

-At this point it should be obvious that we’re going to say that an incomplete product could still be something you like.
+At this point, it should be obvious that we’re going to say that an incomplete product could still be something you like.
 However, given how ephemeral true wireless earphones are, their value is pegged to immediate conditions.
 If you’re not looking to move on from your Android phone anytime soon, you will likely only use this product with one.
-If that’s the case, you’re spending more money for something with many competitors for similar features.
+If that’s the case, you’re spending more money on something with many competitors for similar features.
 In many cases, the AirPods will be a poorer value choice than going with an alternative.

 A hand holds a Apple AirPods (3rd generation) earbud by the stem to reveal the open-type fit and embedded sensors.